AhmadJTayeb/mawhiba-2025/day_1.md

 4. Use a list comprehension to create a list of even numbers from 1 to 20.
 5. Write a function that takes a filename and reads the first line, handling potential file errors.
 6. Create a program that formats today's date in three different ways using f-strings.
+7. Use a `for` loop with `range()` to print the first 10 square numbers (1, 4, 9, 16, ...).
+8. Write a program that uses `break` to find the first number divisible by 7 in a range of 1 to 50.
+9. Create a string and demonstrate at least 5 different string methods on it.
+10. Use string slicing to reverse a word and check if it's a palindrome (reads the same forwards and backwards).

 ### 📌 **Summary**